Hidden (2018 TV series): Filming and release

 Filming took place in 2017 in Bangor and Snowdonia.
 The series was the second project on which Andrew and Talfan collaborated, following Hinterland.
 It was first broadcast as Craith, in Welsh, on S4C on 7 January 2018 and aired weekly.
 A bi-lingual version of the series aired, mainly in English, on BBC One Wales and BBC Four in June 2018 under the title of Hidden.

 Hidden was renewed for a second series in February 2019, set largely in Blaenau Ffestiniog.
 It broadcast first on S4C on 17 November 2019.

 In January 2021, the BBC announced that a third series had been commissioned to air later in the year, with Sian Reese-Williams and Siôn Alun Davies returning in their roles of, respectively, DCI Cadi John and DS Owen Vaughan.
-The series comprises six episodes.
+The series has six episodes.

 Episodes

 Airdates listed as per the S4C broadcast.
 English subtitled repeats were broadcast at 22:30 on Fridays.
 A bi-lingual version aired six months later on BBC One Wales on Tuesdays, being shown nationally on BBC Four on Saturday evenings.

 Series 3 was broadcast on BBC4 and iPlayer from Saturday 19 March 2022.